jnf/run-you-a-conference-for-great-good/README.md

 - Choosing Presenters
     + Running a CFP
     + Inviting Folks
-- The Minimium Viable Conference
+- The Minimum Viable Conference
     + Secure A Location
     + Secure Some Funding
     + Be Able To Collect Money